testing-cabal/testtools/doc/for-framework-folk.rst

 In addition to having many features :doc:`for test authors
 <for-test-authors>`, testtools also has many bits and pieces that are useful
-for folk who writing testing frameworks.
+for folk who write testing frameworks.

 If you are the author of a test runner, are working on a very large unit-tested project, are trying to get one testing framework to play nicely